spakov/GenericShellEx/README.md

 or Remove Programs).

-"Generic Shell Extensions" also shows up in the Windows Settings Installed Apps--this is the MSIX package itself.
+"Generic Shell Extensions" also shows up in the Windows Settings Installed Apps—this is the MSIX package itself.

 Here's `GenericShellExInstaller.exe --help`: